peixyhe/CVM_vis_demo/README.md

 If this work is useful to you, please cite the following source:

-He, Pei, et al. "Geodynamic Activity Characteristics in the Sichuan–Yunnan Region Revealed by Big Data Analysis."
+He, Pei, et al. "Active Tectonic Characteristics in the Sichuan-Yunnan Region Revealed by High-resolution Integrated Community Active Tectonic Model".
 This work is currently under review, and specific publication details will be provided upon acceptance.

 ## License